-- A nutritionist will meet with you between the 2nd and 4th week of your treatment to discuss the types of food to take and to teach you about a low residue diet. - Do not attempt to lose weight during treatment since nutrition is important for healing. - Changes in bowel movements, cramps, and gas vary from one person to another. - Please tell your treatment team members if you have diarrhea. - Nausea or vomiting is not common but if this occurs please tell us. - The doctor may also prescribe medication or give you special instructions to help with this side effect. - Talk with your doctor about drinking alcohol during and after your treatment.
+- A nutritionist will meet with you between the 2nd and 4th week of your treatment to discuss the types of food to eat and to teach you about a low residue diet. - Do not attempt to lose weight during treatment since nutrition is important for healing. - Changes in bowel movements, cramps, and gas vary from one person to another. - Nausea or vomiting is not common but if this occurs please tell us. - The doctor may also prescribe medication or give you special instructions to help with this side effect. - Talk with your doctor about drinking alcohol during and after your treatment.